sasqwatch/yawast/README.md

 **Kali Rolling**

-To install on Kali, just run `gem install yawast` - all of the dependentcies are already installed.
+To install on Kali, just run `gem install yawast` - all of the dependencies are already installed.

 **Ubuntu 16.04**